saptaksubhra/Airbnb-Bookings-Analysis/README.md

 Technologies:
 🛠️ Tools Used

-Jupyter Notebook is used as IDE.
+Colab Notebook is used as IDE.

 Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical functions respectively.

-Exploratory data analysis is automated by dataprep.
-For visualization of the plots, Matplotlib, Seaborn, Plotly are used.
+For Data visualization of the plots, Matplotlib, Seaborn are used.
-WordCloud is used to representing the text data.

 GitHub is used as version control system